 Each senior, parent/guardian, and mentor team meet with a professional college consultant to develop a list of prospective schools that fit the student’s academic, financial, and personal profiles.
 Throughout the critical senior year, Coordinators work intensively with each student to help them complete admissions application forms, revise essays, meet deadlines, pursue scholarship opportunities, and submit financial aid applications.

 During the fall of their senior year, students attend a weekly “Application Lab” course, which which leads them step-by-step through the college application and financial aid processes.
 In the spring, students attend a weekly “Senior Seminar,” where the curriculum turns to helping students develop the life skills necessary for a smooth transition to college, as well as the critical analysis and discussion-based skills necessary to be successful in a college classroom.

 Each student in the Sponsor-A-Scholar Program is matched with a volunteer mentor willing to make a long-term commitment to a student.
 Our mentors “mentor with a purpose” – they provide students with a personal guide to the college experience, professional careers, and a world of opportunity.
 Mentors are optimally matched with students in the spring of their ninth grade year.
 We expect that the relationship will continue through at least the first year of college, but many have proven to last a lifetime.

 Find out how you can become a mentor with Philadelphia Futures.

 Once students are accepted into a Philadelphia Futures program, they have access to special student-interest groups.
-Read more about the Young Men’s Initiative and Young Women Rising on our Special Initiatives page.
+Read more about the Young Men’s Initiative, Young Women Rising, and Career Initiatives on our Special Initiatives page.